codescrum/mac_initiallizer_script/README.md

 ## Structure
 The directory structure is as follows: <br>
-* <b>dots.sh</b>: The main script, execute multiple calls to other scripts contained in the scripts folder.
+* <b>init.sh</b>: The main script, execute multiple calls to other scripts contained in the scripts folder.
 * <b>scripts</b>: This folder contains all the executed scripts
 * <b>templates</b>: This folder might contain a whole bunch of configuration dotfiles.
 Right now, it has only a .zshrc template.

 ## How it works?
-The main script, dots.sh, executes one by one the scripts in the scripts folder, in the following
+The main script, init.sh, executes one by one the scripts in the scripts folder, in the following
 order:
-* <b><i>defaults.sh</b></i> (Not yet implemented): This script changes some Mac defaults at a low level in order to improve performance, visibility and usability.
+* <b><i>defaults.sh</b></i>: This script changes some Mac defaults at a low level in order to improve performance, visibility and usability.
 Refer to the script for wider information.

 * <b>binaries.sh</b>: This script installs some tools like: